 The College of Education and Human Sciences is committed to ensuring the health and well-being of its students.
 This responsibility is shared by all members of the academic community and includes providing resources for intellectual, academic, financial, physical, social and mental well-being.
-The comprehensive resource guide below has been developed to assist faculty and students in finding university and CEHS resources based on their needs.
+The comprehensive resource guide below has been developed to assist faculty, staff and students in finding university and CEHS resources based on their needs.

 CEHS Academic Advising & Career Center